ChACiooh/Genshin5StarEstimation/README.md

 # Genshin5StarEstimation
-Program which estimates probabilities of pick 5 star characters that you focused on in n tries on Genshin Impact.
+This program estimates probabilities of pick 5 star characters that user focused on in n tries on Genshin Impact.

-## Developer
-- CSE major who loves Hu-Tao in Genshin Impact so much.
-- contact : E-mail:xinkis96@gmail.com

 ## Purpose
 People who want to pick new 5 star character always have money issue.
-So, when people know how much money they have and consider how many they want to pick, this will be helpful.
+This program can help the people when they know how much money they have and consider how many they want to pick.

 ## Note
-It is necessary to make directories: ./result_txt and ./result_xls
+It is necessary to make directories: `./result_txt` and `./result_xls`

 ## Usage
 1. input stack value of your gacha (1 ~ 89)